 I really don't know how long we floated.
 I do remember the chase truck following us below on country roads.
 I remember the silence when the burner was turned off and we drifted above fields and then the sound of the wind against the balloon, and then Mike's voice, bragging... about how he was the only balloonist to ever survive hitting power lines.

-Did I make the best pilot choice for my first balloon experience?
+I'm not sure I picked the best pilot for my very first ballooning experience.

 I only pondered that for a moment.
 Suddenly it was time to land, Mike showed a bit of concern.
 "We're going fast."
 He announced firmly.
 "We can land this like a baby, if we all get on the opposite side and duck!"
 And I laughed because there was no where for any of us to move.
 Suddenly we scrambled to the floor and the basket hit with a jerk and it felt like a million bodies on top of me as we bounced and tumbled along the ground.
 Instead of panic, I felt a giddy wave of giggles and I tried to suppress them.
 The basket suddenly stopped and I couldn't move under the weight.
 Mike yelled, "Put out the pilot!"
 The flame was burning near the oat field where we had landed and Mike was suddenly out stomping as I crawled free.
 I could see a huge path of ruined oats where the basket had been dragging.
 The truck arrived and the heavy basket was heaved into the truck bed.
 Moments later I was sitting in back, grinning as the truck bumped down the dusty road, thrilled with every strong swerve that gave me an excuse to hug the wicker basket once more.